Fame Won't Love You

 "Fame Won't Love You" is a song by Australian singer-songwriter Sia featuring American media personality and singer Paris Hilton.
-It was released on 19 April 2024 by Atlantic Records as the fourth single from Sia's tenth studio album Reasonable Woman.
-It is also included on Hilton's second studio album Infinite Icon (2024).
+It was released on 19 April 2024 by Atlantic Records as the fourth single from Sia's tenth studio album, Reasonable Woman.
+It is also included on Hilton's second studio album, Infinite Icon (2024).

 Background and promotion

 The collaboration between Sia and Hilton followed their on‑stage surprise appearance with Miley Cyrus performing Hilton's hit "Stars Are Blind" at NBC's Miley’s New Year’s Eve Party in December 2022.

-On October 16, 2023, at the Hilton's Mega Conference at Allegiant Stadium, Sia previewed a verse of the song backstage for Hilton's crew.
-In Hilton's performance, she described Sia as her inspiration and confirmed the song and Hilton's second album were worked together.
+On October 16, 2023, at the Hilton's Mega Conference at Allegiant Stadium, Sia sang her verse of the song backstage for Hilton's crew.
+In Hilton's performance, she described Sia as her inspiration and confirmed the song and Hilton's second album, Infinite Icon, were worked together.

 A snippet was later teased on Paris Hilton's social media on April 15, 2024, which featured archival footage from her past and childhood, highlighting the song's themes of fame and self-discovery.